mosaic-hgw/WildFly/README.md

 # WildFly Docker Image
 This is a Docker image for the Java application server [WildFly](http://wildfly.org/).
-The image is based on image [jboss/wildfly](https://hub.docker.com/r/jboss/wildfly/) and prepared for the tools of the MOSAIC-project:
+The image is based on image [jboss/wildfly](https://hub.docker.com/r/jboss/wildfly/) and prepared for the tools of the MOSAIC-Project:

 * [E-PIX](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/id-management-e-pix.html) (Enterprise Patient Identifier Crossreferencing)
 * [gPAS](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/pseudonymverwaltung-gpas.html) (generic Pseudonym Administration Service)